oleg-agapov/data-engineering-book/book/2-beginner-path/2-1-databases/databases.md

 ## Foreword

 In this chapter we are going to talk about **databases**.
-Let's discuss the application of databases, obstacles you may have while working with them and important aspects you should know as a data engineer.
+Let's discuss the application of databases, issues you may have while working with them and important aspects you should know as a data engineer.

-It is probably impossible to know all _aspects of databases_, but as a technical specialist you need to know about their existence.
-It is especially important to know database theory in cases of specific problems.
-Broad knowledge will give you an advantage when solving such problems.
+It is probably impossible to know _all aspects of databases_, but as a technical specialist you need to know about their _existence_.
+It is especially important to know a database theory in cases of specific problems.
+Broad knowledge will give you an _advantage_ when solving such problems.

 The following _questions_ may appear while working with databases:
 - Which database is the best for my data?